Everade/LavaProcedular/README.md

-# Lava Procedular for Construct 3
+# Lava Procedural for Construct 3

 <img width="400" height="270" alt="main_image" src="https://github.com/user-attachments/assets/42ec8695-a5e3-4406-b0be-aea67fa4d3f8" />

-This repository contains code for the [Lava Procedular Construct effect](https://www.construct.net/make-games/addons/1543/lava-procedural-effect).
+This repository contains code for the [Lava Procedural Construct effect](https://www.construct.net/make-games/addons/1543/lava-procedural-effect).
 A customizable procedural fluid-motion shader.
 It generates dynamic swirling lava by default, but its parameters allow you to create your own unique styles, it also works great for simulating drifting smoke, and other organic effects.
 Configurable noise, speed, flow direction, scale, color, contrast and more options give you creative control.
 There are two main components in this repository:

 - *construct-addon*: the Construct addon, written in GLSL/WGSL using the [Construct Addon SDK](https://github.com/Scirra/Construct-Addon-SDK)
 - *example-project*: the Construct example project, demonstrating some of the effect capabilities